tiggadry/OSTPlayer/source/Documentation/Testing/Step2-Helpers-TestChecklist.md

 ---

-**Next Step**: Pokud všechny testy projdou, proceed to Step 3: First Micro-Extraction **If Any Fail**: Immediate rollback to Step 1 and problem analysis
+**Next Step**: Pokud vÅ¡echny testy projdou, proceed to Step 3: First Micro-Extraction **If Any Fail**: Immediate rollback to Step 1 and problem analysis